viamrobotics/docs/docs/services/frame-system/_index.md

 - This component would be fixed in respect to the `world` reference frame, and could supply the location and orientation of the rover in its own reference frame.

 To add this component's reference frame into your robot's Frame System build, you can pass the `name` of this component's reference frame to various APIs.
-These *supplemental transforms* would be the missing link to be able to transform a [pose](/internals/orientation-vector) in that dynamic arm's reference frame to the `world` reference frame.
+These *supplemental transforms* then supply the missing link to transform a [pose](/internals/orientation-vector) in that dynamic arm's reference frame to the `world` reference frame.

 - For example, you can pass this component's reference frame information to the `supplemental_transforms` parameter in your calls to Viam's motion service [`GetPose`](/services/motion/#getpose) method.
 - Functions of some services and components also take in a `WorldState` parameter, which includes a `transforms` parameter.